dssg-berlin/web-tracking-analytics/preparation/README.md

 ## Data Challenges
 https://teachtofishdigital.com/web-analytics-questions/

 * What is the purpose of the website.
-The purpose defines the conversion event.
+The purpose defines the conversion event?
-* Which message does the website send its visitors.
+* Which message does the website send its visitors?

 ### Visitors
-* What are the most common devices and browsers used that should be the focus for UI optimization and accessibility efforts?
+- ~~What are the most common devices and browsers used that should be the focus for UI optimization and accessibility efforts?~~
-* Are there patterns of visitor return/retention or duration of stay with page content or other features?
+- [x] Are there patterns of visitor return/retention or duration of stay with page content or other features?
-* Do sources or webpages correlate with visit duration?
+- [x] Do sources or webpages correlate with visit duration?
-* How many visits to the site?
+- [x] How many visits to the site?
 How many unique visitors?

 ### Sources
-* Where are the visitors referred from: direct/search engine/email(i.e. newsletter)/social media?
+- ~~Where are the visitors referred from: direct/search engine/email(i.e. newsletter)/social media?
 How do visitors find the website?
-Which sources are underrepresented and could attract additional visitors?
+Which sources are underrepresented and could attract additional visitors?~~
-* What are the search engine keywords that lead visitors to the website? https://matomo.org/faq/search-engine-keywords-performance/faq_23862/
+- [ ] What are the search engine keywords that lead visitors to the website? https://matomo.org/faq/search-engine-keywords-performance/faq_23862/

 ### Content
-* What are the top landing pages?
+- [x] What are the top landing pages?
 What are the keywords of the top landing pages?
-* What are the top keywords by location?
+- [ ] What are the top keywords by location?
 Are there other locations with similar interest as indicated by keywords?
-* Is there a change of top landing pages over time?
+- [x] Is there a change of top landing pages over time?
 Does the interest shift?
-* Which pages have a high exit rate?
+- [x] Which pages have a high exit rate?
-* What pages are most visited?
+- [x] What pages are most visited?
-* What pages trigger conversion action?
+- [x] What pages trigger conversion action?
-* What are the loading speeds?
+- [x] What are the loading speeds?

 ### Actions/Conversions
-* Is the recent tracking sufficient/fitting the purpose?
+- [x] Is the recent tracking sufficient/fitting the purpose?
-* What is the conversion rate (conversions/visitors)?
+- [x] What is the conversion rate (conversions/visitors)?
-* What are the most common conversion paths?
+- [x] What are the most common conversion paths?
-* What is the average number of visits required before a visitor converts?
+- [x] What is the average number of visits required before a visitor converts?
 * Suggested conversion: click on betterplace donation link, "projekt anbieten", referring to a listed project,

 ## Data Scheme